Indianapolis 500: Race specifics

+Rain delays

-Due to safety issues such as aquaplaning, the race is not held in wet conditions.
-In the event of a rain delay, the race will be postponed until rain showers cease, and the track is sufficiently dried.
+Due to safety issues including aquaplaning, the race is not held in wet conditions.
+In the event of a rain delay, the race will be postponed until rain showers cease and the track is sufficiently dried.
+Advanced track-drying apparatuses including jet dryers, blowers, and vacuums are employed to expedite the drying process.
 If rain falls during the race itself, officials will halt the race (red flag) and await safe conditions.
+In cases of very light precipitation, officials may elect to simply put out the caution flag and have the field circulate under yellow until it is safe to go back to green.

 The officials can end the race and declare the results official if more than half of the scheduled distance (i.e., 101 laps) has been completed.
-If less than half the distance has been completed, the race must be resumed and achieve at least the 101-lap distance in order to be official.
-A primary limiting factor is available daylight, as the track does not have lighting.
-If the race is halted and cannot be resumed before sunset, the resumption will be scheduled for the next possible day.
+As such, the 101st lap may be completed under caution (yellow flag).
+If less than half the distance has been completed, the race must be resumed and achieve at least the 101-lap mark in order to be official.
+A primary limiting factor is available daylight, as the track does not have artificial lighting.
+If the race is halted and cannot be resumed before sunset, the race will be declared over official if 101 or more laps have been completed.
+If fewer than 101 laps were completed, resumption will be scheduled for the next possible day.

+Late-race red flags

 The Indianapolis 500, as well as other IndyCar Series races, does not utilize the green–white–checker finish in case of a late-race yellow.
 The race can be (and has at times) finished under caution.
-However, officials may call for a late-race red flag (in lieu of a lengthy yellow) to provide an opportunity for a green-flag finish, an option that was used in 2014, 2019, 2022, and 2023.
-The circuit lacks lights, therefore lateness can become a factor in the cases of lengthy delays.
+However, officials may call for a late-race red flag (in lieu of a lengthy yellow) to provide an opportunity for a green-flag finish. this option was used in 2014, 2019, 2022, 2023, and 2026.

 Car

 The event is contested by "Indy cars", a formula of professional-level, single-seat, open cockpit, open-wheel, purpose-built race cars.
 As of 2020, all entrants utilize 2.2L V6, twin-turbocharged engines, tuned to produce a range of 550–750 hp.
-Chevrolet and Honda are the current engine manufacturers involved in the sport.
+Much of the car is spec for all entries with limited opportunities for development.
+The most obvious difference between cars is with Chevrolet and Honda providing competing engines.
 Dallara is at present the sole chassis supplier to the series.
 Firestone, which has a deep history in the sport, dating back to the first 500, is currently the exclusive tire provider.
+A hybrid component was added to the cars beginning with the 2025 running.